sanjit-r/MarbleSolitaireGame/README.md

 european -hole 1 4 produces an octagon-shaped board (as in this assignment) with side-length 3, and the initial hole in the middle of the top edge.

 This is not an exhaustive list; other command lines are possible.

+Run the main method in "MarbleSolitaire.java" to play the game.

+The game runs by command line inputs with 4 integer arguments, seperated by spaces.
+The first 2 arguments select the marble that you want to move, and the second 2 select the space that you want to move the marble to.